EEVengers/ThunderScope/README.md

 ```
 npm run electron-start
 ```
-This should display the app in its own electron window.
+This should display the app in its own Electron window.

 Curious souls can go into the package.json file to see exactly what these scripts do.

-The `electron-dev` command is a WIP script which aims to wait for react to start, not open it in your browser and instead only open it in an electron instance.
+The `electron-dev` command is a WIP script which aims to wait for React to start, not open it in your browser and instead only open it in an Electron instance.
 This will be much more dev friendly.

 If you want to build for distribution run:
 ```
 npm run electron-pack
 ```
 This will build the application for Linux, Mac and Windows.
-This is actually a single command that runs `electron-builder -lmw` for you.
+This is a single command that runs `electron-builder -lmw` for you.
 You can confirm this in package.json as well.
 If you want to build only for your platform in order to test for development, and save time instead of building all three, you can manually use:
 ```
 electron-builder
 ```